-couldn't read the image well, but anything that cuts through red tape is always a good idea a program that can be explained with visuals will certainly neip applicants understand now it all works again, make it as easy as possible for motivated people to grow food looks straightforward and clearly defined by objectives anything that simplifies a process is a good thing The above looks really helpful.
+couldn't read the image well, but anything that cuts through red tape is always a good idea again, make it as easy as possible for motivated people to grow food looks straightforward and clearly defined by objectives anything that simplifies a process is a good thing The above looks really helpful.
 Better than before but still too complicated. clear simply explained.
 It always helps to have a clear process articulated so that interested parties know how to proceed and don't have to wade their way through various elements of bureaucracy that may be more complex than necessary.